Revised & Effective November 13th, 2023

 Section 1: President

-The President shall preside over all meetings of the Society and shall have general supervision of all affairs of the Society.
-The President shall open all meetings, and shall keep the general membership informed of the affairs of the Society.
-The President shall appoint all committee chairpersons and they should report directly to the President.
+The President shall preside over all meetings of the FGOS and shall have general supervision of all affairs of the FGOS.
+The President shall open all meetings and shall keep the general membership informed of the affairs of the FGOS.
+The President shall appoint all Committee Chairs not chaired by a Board Member, with approval by the Board of Directors, and they should report directly to the President.
+Regarding business before the Board, the President may express an opinion; however, in an effort to maintain neutrality and impartiality, the President does not vote on any motion before the Board.
+In the event of a tie vote, the President may cast the deciding vote.

 Section 2: 1st Vice President

 The 1st Vice President shall assume the duties of the President in his/her absence.
-The 1st Vice President will serve as Program and Plant Raffle Table Committee Chairperson.
+The 1st Vice President will serve as Program and Raffle Table Committee Chair.

 Section 3: 2nd Vice President

 The 2nd Vice President shall assume the duties of the President in the absence of the President and 1st Vice President.
-The 2nd Vice President will serve as the Membership Committee Chairperson.
+The 2nd Vice President will serve as the Membership Committee Chair.

 Section 4: Recording Secretary

-The Recording Secretary will keep a true record of all meetings of the Society and Board of Directors meetings.
-All Society minutes, books, and Bylaws will be available to all members at each General Meeting and at other times by request.
+The Recording Secretary will keep a true record electronically of all FGOS business meetings.
+All FGOS minutes, books, and Bylaws will be available to all members by request.
 The Recording Secretary shall assume the duties of the President in the absence of the President, and 1st and 2nd Vice Presidents.

 Section 5: Corresponding Secretary

-The Corresponding Secretary will be in charge of all correspondence of the Society and keep copies of all incoming and outgoing correspondence .
-The Corresponding Secretary will give notice of all meetings and give notice to each person of their election to office in this Society.
+The Corresponding Secretary will be in charge of overseeing correspondence of the FGOS.
+The Corresponding Secretary will serve as the Publicity Committee Chair.
+The Corresponding Secretary will publicize all meetings to the public.
 The Corresponding Secretary shall assume the duties of the President in the absence of the President, 1st and 2nd Vice Presidents, and Recording Secretary.

-The Treasurer will keep a true and accurate record of all receipts and disbursements of the Society.
-The Treasurer will receive all monies belonging to the Society and deposit funds in the name of the Society in such bank as approved by the Board of Directors.
-The Treasurer will pay all monthly obligations of the Society not in excess of $150.00 without the approval of the Board of Directors.
-The Treasurer will be in charge of a petty cash fund of $100 to make change at the Plant Sale and Plant Raffle tables.
-The Treasurer should submit a statement of position of the Society at each Board of Directors meeting.
-The Treasurer should appoint a committee to oversee the collection of monies from the Plant Sales and Plant Raffle table.
+The Treasurer will keep a true and accurate record of all receipts and disbursements of the FGOS.
+The Treasurer will receive all monies belonging to the FGOS and deposit funds in the name of the FGOS in such bank as approved by the Board of Directors.
+The Treasurer will pay all monthly obligations of the FGOS not in excess of $150.00 without the approval of the Board of Directors.
+The Treasurer will be in charge of a petty cash fund of $100 to make change for the Raffle and the Silent Auction.
+The Treasurer should submit a statement of position of the FGOS at each Board of Directors meeting.
+The Treasurer should appoint a committee to oversee the collection of monies from the Raffle and the Silent Auction.

 ARTICLE VIII – COMMITTEES AND DUTIES